-The property forms part of an established residential area within the village of Bridge of Weir.
-The surrounding properties in the immediate vicinity are generally of a similar and and type.
-A range of typical local amenities can be found within a reasonable distance.
+The property forms part of an established residential area within Bridge of Weir.
+The surrounding properties in the immediate vicinity are generally of a differing age and style.
+A range of typical local amenities can be found nearby.

 2. Description: